 1. Ransomware

-Ransomware attacks are a subset of malware attacks and can cut off a user’s access to critical applications.
-Attackers will typically seize all control over a database, and demand a ransom in return for restored access.
-The most important way to defend against ransomware attacks is to ensure that all of your devices and software are consistently up-to-date on any necessary patches.
+Ransomware attacks are a subset of malware that can cut off a user’s access to critical applications.
+Attackers will typically seize all control over a database and demand a ransom in return for restored access.
+These attacks target a wide range of industries, from healthcare to finance, making them a pervasive threat.
+Regularly applying software updates and using antivirus software are key defenses.

 2. Phishing

-Phishing attacks are among the most common types of attack vectors, and can be one of the harder vulnerabilities to mitigate given the primary target is not typically tech-savvy.
-They use social engineering tactics to trick the target into clicking a link or providing confidential information by disguising as an official email entity or organization.
-The best way to avoid phishing attacks is by fostering a culture of cybersecurity awareness so that employees understand what to look out for.
+Phishing attacks are among the most common types of attack vectors and can be one of the harder vulnerabilities to mitigate, given the primary target is not typically tech-savvy.
+They use social engineering attacks to trick the target into clicking a link or providing confidential information by disguising it as an official email entity or organization.
+Utilizing spam filters and adopting a proactive approach that fosters a culture of cybersecurity awareness is essential to combating (Update link) phishing attacks.

 3. Distributed-denial-of-service (DDoS)